Gusinje Municipality: Cultural monuments

 In Gusinje there are a number of the historical mosques of Montenegro.
 The oldest preserved mosque in the town is Čekića džamija or xhamia e Cekajve built by the Cekaj brotherhood of Triepshi.
 The second oldest is the Vezir's mosque (vezirova džamija/xhamia e vezirit) built by Kara Mahmud Bushati in 1765 on the existing site of another mosque originally built in 1626.
 It is a symbol of the influence of the Pashalik of Shkodra in the upper Lim valley.
-The New Mosque (nova džamija/xhamia e re) also known as Radončića was built by the Radončići brotherhood of Kući in 1899.
+The New Mosque (nova džamija/xhamia e re) also known as Radončića was built by the Radončići brotherhood of Kuči in 1899.
 The oldest mosque in Gusinje was that of Sultan Ahmed I which was built during his reign between 1603 and 1617.
 It was burnt in a fire in 1746-47.

 The village of Vusanje/Vuthaj and its hamlets, which represent one third of the total territory of the municipality has three mosques.
 The oldest is that of upper Vusanje, built in 1710.
-The mosque of lower Vusanje was built in 1910 by the Gjonbalaj (today, džamija Djonbalića) brotherhood and its third mosque was built by the Qosja (today, džamija Ćosovića).
+The mosque of lower Vusanje was built in 1910 by the Gjonbalaj (today, džamija Đonbalića) brotherhood and its third mosque was built by the Qosja (today, džamija Ćosovića).
 Mosques are also found in the village of Martinovići (1800) and Kruševo.
 In the village of Dolja, there is Catholic church which was built in 1936 and also houses an ethnographic museum.
 There is also an Orthodox church dedicated to St. George.
 It was built in 1926 in the reign of Alexander I of Yugoslavia.